CreativePhilip/OperatingSystemsLaboratories/lab2/README.md

 ### Queue creation
 To avoid the need for calculating a chance for a new request every "tick" and for keeping count of the globally created request and to ensure consistent request creation across other algorithms.
 The queue is pre-allocated before starting the simulation.
-In addition to a unique name and data location property each process had a time_of_arrival value which indicated after which tick number can the process be considered for execution.
+In addition to a unique name and data location property each request had a time_of_arrival value which indicated after which tick number can the request be considered for seeking.

 #### The creation of the global queue is parametrized with 4 values:
 1. Number of requests to create